July, 2005 to present

 In the middle of 2005 I decided that they hadn’t built the day job that could hold me; since then, apart from the occasional freelance job, I’ve tried to do only those things that wouldn’t exist if I wasn’t here to make them.

 So what does that mean?
 Well, I’ve built online stores where I can peddle my art on posters, T-shirts, and other merchandise; I built the Thrilling Tales of the Downright Unusual site with its interactive and serial stories.
 In 2013 I added the Pulp-O-Mizer (“The world’s most advanced pulp magazine cover generator”) and, for about six weeks, the crowd went wild.

 Among the freelance work I’ve done during this period is a CD package and booklet for Leslie Fish’s Avalon is Risen.
 This was a treat for me: I’d done the songbook and cover design for her Cold Iron back in the late 80’s.

-I’ve now sold my illustrated novel Slaves of the Switchboard of Doom to Tor Books, and in 2017 we can all discover how that worked out.
+I’ve sold my illustrated novel Slaves of the Switchboard of Doom to Tor Books, and it was released in June, 2017.

 July, 2003 to June, 2005

 My tour of duty at Destineer involved two Minnesota winters and the production of Close Combat: First to Fight, a military tactical combat game based on the real life training – though not the real life engagements – of the US Marines.